jgreener64/jgreener64.github.io/index.md

 I am a group leader at the [MRC Laboratory of Molecular Biology](https://mrclmb.ac.uk) working on improving molecular simulations.
 My group page is [here](https://www2.mrc-lmb.cam.ac.uk/groups/greener) and my entry on the LMB website is [here](https://mrclmb.ac.uk/research-leaders/joe-greener).
 You can also find me on [Bluesky](https://bsky.app/profile/jgreener64.bsky.social) and [GitHub](https://github.com/jgreener64).

 My interests include molecular simulation, protein structures, software development and open science.
 Currently my work aims to improve the molecular mechanics force fields used to simulate biomolecules with machine learning techniques.
-I am also interested in developing new types of machine learning force fields that are fast enough to simulate biomolecules.
+I am also interested in developing new types of machine learning force fields that are fast enough to simulate biomolecules, and exploring conformational space with machine learning.

 Previously I was a research fellow (postdoc) in the [Bioinformatics Group](http://bioinf.cs.ucl.ac.uk/introduction) at [University College London](https://www.ucl.ac.uk) (UCL) and a PhD student in the [Structural Bioinformatics Group](http://www.sbg.bio.ic.ac.uk/index.html) at [Imperial College London](https://www.imperial.ac.uk).